 Online WordPress Security Scanner to test vulnerabilities of a WordPress installation.
 Checks include application security, WordPress plugins, hosting environment and web server.

 On this WordPress security testing page there are two options.
 The first is a passive (safe) check that downloads a few pages from the website and performs analysis on the raw HTML code.
-The second option is a more aggressive active scan that attempts to enumerate all plugins, themes and users with the popular open source WordPress security auditing tool WPscan.
+The second option is a more aggressive active scan that attempts to enumerate all plugins, and users with the WordPress auditing scripts included with Nmap.

 About the WordPress Security Scans

 The basic security check will review a WordPress installation for common security related mis-configurations.
 Testing with the basic check option uses regular web requests.
 The system downloads a handful of pages from the target site, then performs analysis on the resulting html source.